Forensic psychiatrist Park Dietz was hired to psychologically evaluate Jeffrey Dahmer in January, 1992.

 “There was no force driving him to kill,” Dietz told the court.
 “There was merely a desire to spend more time with the victim.”

-The jury echoed Dietz’s assessment, and Dahmer was sentenced to 15 consecutive life terms in prison – cut short when he was bludgeoned to death at the age of 34 by a fellow inmate.
+The jury echoed Dietz’s assessment, and Dahmer was sentenced to 15 consecutive life terms in prison – cut short when he was bludgeoned to death by a fellow inmate at the age of 34.

 “They [the jury] listened to the right expert,” Dietz later quipped during a TV interview.